LOADING ...

 They me.

-I have worked at every of job
+I worked at every kind of job

 Nursed people, preached, and

-I not worked a job
+I have not a job

-In years--my grandchildren
+In nineteen grandchildren

-Take of me.
+care of me.

 Now to me